dieterpankratz/dieterpankratz/README.md

 ### Hi there 👋

-I'm passionate about UI's and live to learn.
+I'm passionate about UI's and I live to learn.

 - ❤️ I’m in love with React and TypeScript.
 - 🌱 I’m currently learning [Elm](https://elm-lang.org).